dorianbg/MiniGolf/README.md

 - when ball is too fast is should not fall into the hole
 - the issues with extremely laggy course creator (probably some links in gradle)
 - the folder structure is really messy as gradle has issues with files packaging

-This game was made as a university project at Maastricht University, Department of Data Science and Knowledge Engineering.
-You can freely use it for reference except for the projects at the mentioned university.